Champagne Louis Roederer - Collection 244 Brut

 Wine rated (2023 guide) 94/100

 The first impression is as invigorating as a sea breeze.
-I love the interplay between mirabelle plum, grapefruit and lychee, the minty freshness and the waxed character due to contact with the lees.
-All this is welded together on a beautifully proportioned, highly structured palate, with lively acidity and lively mousse.
+I love the interplay between mirabelle plum, grapefruit, and lychee, the minty freshness, and the waxy character from contact with the lees.
+All of this is bound together by a beautifully proportioned, well-structured palate with lively acidity and lively effervescence.
 The very salty finish keeps you coming back for more.
-Cuvée composed of 41% Chardonnay, 33% Pinot Noir and 26% Pinot Meunier.
+A cuvée composed of 41% Chardonnay, 33% Pinot Noir, and 26% Pinot Meunier.
 Of these grape varieties, 15% were fermented in oak barrels and 85% in stainless steel.
-The final blend contains 36% perpetual reserve wines and 10% reserve wines from the 2012 - 2018 vintage from oak.
-Dosage is 7 g/l.
-For drinking or storing.
+The final blend contains 36% perpetual reserve wines and 10% reserve wines from the 2012-2018 vintages from oak.
+The dosage is 7 g/l.
+Drink now or keep.

 Jeb Dunnuck